pimshtein/yiishop/README.md

 Yii 2 affiliate shop
 ==========================

-This is project implementing a affiliate shop created to get money :-).
+This is project implementing the affiliate shop created to get cash :-).

 It is built on top of advanced template which includes three tiers: front end, back end, and console, each of which is a separate Yii application.